opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

 - RamWrapper： Converting the ram state of the original environment into an image-like state by extending the dimensionality of the observed state.

-- EpisodicLifeEnv：Let the death of an intelligence in the environment mark the end of an episode (game over), and only reset the game when the real game is over.
+- EpisodicLifeEnv：Let the death of an agent in the environment mark the end of an episode (game over), and only reset the game when the real game is over.
 In general, this helps the algorithm to estimate the value.

 - FireResetEnv：  Take ``fire`` action when the environment is reset.
 For more information please click `here <https://github.com/openai/baselines/issues/240>`_